vivek-dodia/decompose/README.md

 - Check OpenRouter API key is valid
 - Verify Spotify access token in session
 - Check server logs for specific errors

+### SVG not rendering on iOS Safari
+- The ghost SVG uses CSS masking instead of `foreignObject` for iOS compatibility
+- If issues persist, clear Safari cache and hard refresh
+- Ensure you're running the latest version from production

+### White bars on iOS Safari
+- The app uses `theme-color` meta tags to match the black background
+- If white bars appear, refresh the page or clear Safari cache
+- Status bar should be translucent black with proper meta tags

 ## Contributing